vijaysali/Bounty-IRC-Expenses/README.md

 2. Options like Mail, Export to xls etc
 3. Build visualiztions on the web from the data stored in your DB

+If you feel IRC is dead then use build slackbot! :)

 ### Final Words
 When you are done, please just create a pull request on this repo.
 We would like you to come in and present your code to the whole team.